In / Outpatient:

 If You’re Considering Chemical Peel

 Chemical peel uses a chemical solution to improve and smooth the texture of the facial skin by removing its damaged outer layers.
 It is helpful for those individuals with facial blemishes, wrinkles and uneven skin pigmentation.
 Phenol, trichloroacetic acid (TCA) and alphahydroxy acids (AHAs) are used for this purpose.
 The precise formula used may be adjusted to meet each patient’s needs.
 Although chemical peel may be performed in conjunction with a facelift, it is not a substitute for such surgery, nor will it prevent or slow the aging process.
 This page provides basic information about certain types of chemical peel treatments and the results you might expect.
 It won’t answer all your questions, since a lot depends on your individual circumstances.
-Once you and Dr. Mabourakh have decided on a specific peel program, be sure to ask about any details that you do not understand.
+Once you and our esthetician have decided on a specific peel program, be sure to ask about any details that you do not understand.

 Deciding if chemical peel is right for you Chemical peel is most commonly performed for cosmetic reasons — to enhance your appearance and your self confidence.
 Chemical peel may also remove pre-cancerous skin growths, soften acne facial scars and even control acne.
 In certain cases, health insurance may cover the peel procedure.
 Be sure to check your policy and contact your insurance company before the procedure is performed.